-The problems where XCS significantly outperforms the NN classifier have a large variety in boundary length and percentages of retained adherence subsets.
-This means that when the classes tend to be spread, XCS offers better approximations than the NN.
+The problems where XCS significantly outperforms the nearest neighbor classifier have a large variety in boundary length and percentages of retained adherence subsets.
+This means that when the classes tend to be spread, XCS offers better approximations than the nearest neighbor.

-We analyze the performance of XCS compared with that of the linear classifier (LC).
-Fig. 10 shows several scatter plots relating the performance of these two classifiers to the geometrical complexity metrics.
+We analyze the performance of XCS compared to that of the linear classifier (LC).
+Figure 10 shows several scatter plots relating the performance of these two classifiers to the geometrical complexity metrics.
 From these plots, we observe some problems where XCS outperforms LC and others where XCS is worse.
 Although they are not always clearly separated, we can extract the following observations.
-XCS is better than the linear classifier in the easiest problems; that is, when there are few points in the class boundary [Fig. 10(a)], low ratio of intraclass-interclass NN distances [Fig. 10(c)], and low nonlinearities [Fig. 10(d)].
-On the other hand, XCS is superseded by LC in a wide range of problems with different complexities.
-Comparing these with the problems where XCS is better, we observe that for problems where XCS is worse than LC the number of points in the boundary tends to be higher, the maximum Fisher's discriminant ratio is generally smaller, while the nonlinearities are spread over a wide-range of values.
+XCS is better than the linear classifier in the easiest problems; that is, when there are few points in the class boundary (figure 10(a)), low ratio of intra-inter nearest neighbor distances (figure 10(c)) and low non-linearities (figure 10(d)).
+On the other hand, XCS is superseded by LC in a wide range of problems with different complexity.
+Comparing these with the problems where XCS is better, we observe that for problems where XCS is worse than LC the number of points in the boundary tends to be higher, the maximum Fisher's discriminant ratio is generally smaller, while the non-linearities are spread over a wide range of values.
 The sparsity of the training set also tends to be more severe (less points relative to the number of dimensions) for the problems where XCS is worse.
-The pretopological measure
+The pretopological measure of the percentage of adherence subsets does not influence the relative performances.